Take advantage of bulk discounts of up to 20%. No code needed!

 What are nutritional supplements?

-Why people use dietary supplements
+Why people use nutritional supplements

 When are supplements needed?

-The operation of different supplements
+The effects of different supplements

-2. Vitamin B12 Plays a crucial role in the production of red blood cells and the functioning of the nervous system.
+2. Vitamin B12 plays a crucial role in the production of red blood cells and the functioning of the nervous system.

 3. Iron Is important for oxygen transport in the blood.
 A deficiency leads to anemia, which causes fatigue and shortness of breath.